bensheldon/island94-jekyll/_posts/2020-07-12-engineering-operations-is-not-the-same-as-development.md

 GetCalFresh collects foodstamp applicant's information via a series of webforms, and then submits that applicant information to the county to begin the foodstamp eligibility process.

-The website and webforms being offline or unavailable is bad.
+The website and webforms being offline or unavailable is **bad**.

-Failing to submit application information to the county in a timely manner is awful.
+Failing to submit application information to the county in a timely manner is **awful**.
 Foodstamp benefits are prorated to the day that the client's application arrives _at the county_ before 5pm.
 Failing to deliver a clients application in a timely manner literally means less food on the table for a hungry family.

 Our system is operationally "safe" when it ensures that client information is transmitted to the county in a timely manner.
 Our system experiences an operational "failure" when information is not submitted in a timely manner.
 Our system has operational "risk" that degrades safety and is the potential for an operational failure.